• Gluten-Free Recipes

 Instructions

-• Oven to 425℉.
-Line a baking sheet with parchment paper.
-In a large bowl, whisk together the flour, baking soda and salt.
+• In a large bowl, whisk together the 3 ½ cups all-purpose flour, 1 teaspoon baking soda, and 1 teaspoon fine sea salt.
 Make a well in the center and pour in the milk a little at a time.
 Mix well to combine.
 Dough will be sticky.

 • Turn out onto a well-floured surface and roll out to be about ½-inch thick.
 Cut into biscuits using a biscuit cutter or cup.
-Place in the oven and bake about 20 minutes, until lightly browned.
+Place in the oven and bake for about 20 minutes, until lightly browned.

 • Remove from oven and serve warm.
 Biscuits are best the day they are made.